-After more than a year of social restrictions, canceled trips and postponed events, you’re probably eager to start traveling again this summer.
+After more than two years of social restrictions, you’re probably eager to start traveling again this summer.
 And it’s no wonder, given the isolation, fear and uncertainty that were such a part of daily life during the pandemic.
 Getting away, whether for a day, a weekend or a longer trip, has multiple mental health benefits that may be more important now than ever.

 Here are six ways traveling this summer can help improve your emotional health, as advised by Dr. Angela Webb, a licensed clinical psychologist and Teladoc clinician.